Donders-Institute/bidscoin/docs/installation.rst

    $ bidscoin -t                        # Test with the default template bidsmap
    $ bidscoin -t my_template_bidsmap    # Test with your custom template bidsmap

+See also the `Troubleshooting section <troubleshooting.html#installation>`__ for more information on installation issues.

 Using a Singularity container
 -----------------------------